The 7 Biggest Mistakes Hotels Make with AI (And How to Avoid Them)

 Examples:

-Decreasing email response time from 6 hours to <1 hour
+- Decreasing email response time from 6 hours to less than 1 hour

 Define the outcome first—then choose the AI that solves for it.